expo/expo/docs/pages/update-spec/introduction.md

   * `id` The ID MUST uniquely specify the manifest, however the different headers may accompany identical IDs in a response.
   * `createdAt` Time created is essential as the client selects the most recent update (subject to any contraints supplied in the `expo-manifest-filters` header).
   * `runtimeVersion` Can be any string defined by the developer.
 It stipulates what native code setup is required to run the associated javascript bundle.
-  * `Asset` Provides information about the asset and where to obtain it.
+  * `Asset` Provides information about an asset and where to obtain it.
     * `hash` SHA256 hash of the file to guarantee integrity.
     * `key` Key used by the bundler.
     * `contentType` e.g. `application/javascript`, `image/jpeg`.
     * `url` Location where the asset is hosted.
   * `launchAsset` The asset that is used to launch the app.
-  * `assets` assets used by the app, such as photos or fonts.
+  * `assets` An array of assets used by the update bundle, such as JavaScript, pictures, and fonts.
   * `updateMetadata` The metadata associated with an update can be used for filtering the update (branchName) and also for the creation of more helpful errors.

 ### Error